googlearchive/firefeed/README.md

 License
 -------
-No part of this project may be copied, modified, propagated, or distributed except according to terms in the accompanying LICENSE file.
+No part of this project may be copied, modified, propagated, or distributed except according to terms in the accompanying LICENSE file (MIT licensed).